-Duration: 04:00 Duration: 12:00

-Theory - Key Learning Outcomes Practical - Key Learning Outcomes

-List various categories of people that one is required to communicate and coordinate with in an organisation.
+Duration: 05:00 Duration: 10:00 Theory - Key Learning Outcomes Practical - Key Learning Outcomes List various categories of people that one is required to communicate and coordinate with in an organisation.
 State the importance of give feedback of work done and reporting problems identified in the field.
 Explain the importance of effective communication in the workplace.
 Describe the various components of effective communication.
 State the key elements of active listening.
+Explain the value and importance of active listening and assertive communication.
+List the barriers to effective communication.
 Explain the importance of tone and pitch in effective communication.
-List the barriers to effective communication.
 Explain the importance of avoiding casual expletives and unpleasant terms while communicating professional circles.
 State how poor communication practices can disturb people, environment and cause problems for the employee, the employer and the customer.
+Explain the importance of ethics for professional success.
 Explain the importance of discipline for professional success.
 State what constitutes disciplined behaviour for a working professional.
 Explain the importance of disciplined and responsible behaviour.
 Demonstrate the ability to communicate with other people clearly and effectively.
 Use digital and virtual tools for collaboration and communication.
 Demonstrate the use appropriate tone, pitch and language to convey politeness, assertiveness, care and professionalism.
 Display workplace etiquettes such as using appropriate titles, terms of respect, polite language and avoiding casual expressions.
 Display active listening skills while interacting with others at work.
 Demonstrate responsible and disciplined behaviour.
 Classroom Aids:

-Computer, Projection Equipment, PowerPoint Pre sentation and software, Facilitator's Guide,
+Computer, Projection Equipment, PowerPoint Presentation and software, Facilitator's Guide, Participant's Handbook

-Participant's Handbook

-Tools, Equipment and Other Requirements

-Nil